Runcinated 5-cell: Structure

 Two of the ten tetrahedral cells meet at each vertex.
 The triangular prisms lie between them, joined to them by their triangular faces and to each other by their square faces.
 Each triangular prism is joined to its neighbouring triangular prisms in anti orientation (i.e., if edges A and B in the shared square face are joined to the triangular faces of one prism, then it is the other two edges that are joined to the triangular faces of the other prism); thus each pair of adjacent prisms, if rotated into the same hyperplane, would form a gyrobifastigium.

+Configuration

+Seen in a configuration matrix, all incidence counts between elements are shown.
+The diagonal f-vector numbers are derived through the Wythoff construction, dividing the full group order of a subgroup order by removing one mirror at a time.

 Dissection

 The runcinated 5-cell can be dissected by a central cuboctahedron into two tetrahedral cupola.
 This dissection is analogous to the 3D cuboctahedron being dissected by a central hexagon into two triangular cupola.

 Images

 Coordinates

 The Cartesian coordinates of the vertices of an origin-centered runcinated 5-cell with edge length 2 are:

 An alternate simpler set of coordinates can be made in 5-space, as 20 permutations of: